Steven Sotloff: Foundation

-After Sotloff's passing, the Steven Joel Sotloff Memorial 2LIVES Foundation was created.
-It is named after his most compelling line in the letter he smuggled out to his family during captivity, "Everyone has two lives; the 2nd one begins when you realize you have only one."
-Its vision is to equip journalists with the knowledge and tools they need to tell the important stories of the world in the safest possible way, honoring freedom of speech and freedom of the press, ending impunity, and bringing them home safely under all circumstances.
+After Sotloff's death, the Steven Joel Sotloff Memorial 2LIVES Foundation was created.
+Its name is taken from a line in the letter he smuggled out to his family during captivity, "Everyone has two lives; the 2nd one begins when you realize you have only one."
+It aims to train and support journalists working in conflict regions around the world.
+It provides scholarships for journalism students around the world.
+Scholarships have already been set up in Sotloff's name at Kimball Union Academy in New Hampshire, University of Central Florida, and University of Miami.